tomusdrw/rust-web3/README.md

 - `eip-1193` - Enable EIP-1193 support.
 - `wasm` - Compile for WASM (make sure to disable default features).
 - `arbitrary_precision` - Enable `arbitrary_precision` in `serde_json`.
+- `allow-missing-fields` - Some response fields are mandatory in Ethereum but not present in EVM-compatible chains such as Celo and Fantom.
+This feature enables compatibility by setting a default value on those fields.